 An informal working environment with lots of humor

 “The working environment at Zealand is very informal and characterized by a lot of humor.
 I know that I can always rely on my colleagues for help and in turn, they can also count on me for help and feedback.”

 This way of working means that I can rely on them in terms of professional matters but also very much on personal matters.

 I value working with innovative and motivating colleagues and also value the freedom and responsibility I am given at Zealand.
 My colleagues are all very talented and ambitious and this motivates me to do my best every day.
 It also means that everyone is ready to perform at their highest level in order to achieve a common goal.

-Jens – industrial phd-student, pharmaceutical development
+Jens –Application scientist, pharmaceutical development

 Ambitious colleagues and an agile organization

 I am driven by science and research and am passionate about peptide technologies.
 It is a natural ambition for me to constantly try to broaden my horizons and to learn new skills, and my work at Zealand allows me the opportunity and platform to do so.
 I get to interact with curious and ambitious people on a daily basis and I am constantly challenged by their input.